- Why study Quantity Surveying in Australia?

 - A high demand job in Australia

-The construction industry has been played a key role in the recovery of Australian economy after the pandemic Covid-19.
-It is even anticipated that this industry will be boomed in the next decade because the Olympic 2032 will be held in Australia, resulting in the strong development of infrastructure and construction sites.
+It is anticipated that the construction industry will be boomed in the next decade because the Olympic 2032 will be held in Australia, resulting in the strong development of infrastructure and construction sites.
 The demand for Quantity Surveyors, therefore, will keep increasing strongly and there has been many job opportunities for international students after graduation.

 - A high chance of getting a PR post-graduation